 EOP Eligibility Guidelines

-Freshmen: An academic unweighted GPA between 80 and 89; a combined score on the Critical Reading and Math sections of the SAT (with a minimum score of 400 on the Critical Reading section) between 900 - 1200; OR a TOEFL score of 71 or higher (internet-based test) OR a score of 197 or higher on the (computer based exam); OR a minimum score of 20 on the ACT’s; OR a score of 2,750 or above on GED examination.
+- Freshmen: An academic unweighted GPA between 80 and 89; a combined score on the Critical Reading and Math sections of the SAT (with a minimum score of 400 on the Critical Reading section) between 900 - 1050; OR a TOEFL score of 71 or higher (internet-based test) OR a score of 197 or higher on the (computer based exam); OR a score of 21-24 on the ACT’s; OR a score of 2,750 or above on GED examination.
 GED recipients are required to provide composite SAT scores and high school transcripts up through their separation from high school.
 All applicants must be high school graduates or GED recipients.

 Transfers: Applicants should be “previously” EOP at another college and have a cumulative GPA of 2.5 or higher based upon full-time enrollment.
 Transfer applicants with less than one year (minimum of 24 credits) of previous college experience must have a cumulative GPA of 3.0 or higher for consideration.

 Applicants must have resided in New York State for at least one year prior to their application for admission and/or completed their last two terms of secondary education in a high school located in New York State.
 Applicants who are not U.S. citizens and claim to have permanent resident status must be able to provide a copy of their alien registrationcard (green card).

 Given limited slots, admission priority will be extended to those applicants who are most disadvantaged as defined by New York State EOP guidelines.

 Applicants must meet specific EOP academic and income eligibility guidelines.
 For updated income eligibility guidelines, please see below:

 2015-2016 INCOME GUIDELINES (Updated 1/27/15)